Best Fibroblast Pen for Home Use

 Prepare the area

-Clean the spot and the surrounding skin with a gentle, fragrance-free cleanser and pat dry.
-If you are treating a spot on the face, the best plasma pen for the face guide covers precision technique and positioning in detail.
+Clean the spot and the skin around it with a gentle, fragrance-free cleanser and pat dry.
+If the spot is on your face, the best plasma pen for the face guide covers precision technique and positioning.
 Apply a numbing cream 20 to 30 minutes before treatment if you want to reduce discomfort.
-It is optional but worth using for spots in more sensitive locations.
-Allow the numbing agent the full time specified on its label before starting.
+It is optional but worth it for sensitive locations.
+Give the numbing agent the full time on its label before you start.

 Set the device and treat

 Start at the lowest power setting appropriate for the spot size, per your device manual.
 Hold the precision tip close to but not pressing into the skin, and apply brief contact to the surface of the blemish.
-The 5-minute guideline applies to the full treatment session per spot, not per individual pass.
-Move methodically and treat the spot completely before moving to the next one.
-Do not press harder or hold longer to try to speed up the result.
-The OcuraLife Plasma Pen has 9 intensity settings to let you dial in the right energy for each spot rather than defaulting to maximum power.
+The 5-minute guideline is the full session per spot, not per pass.
+Move methodically and finish one spot before the next.
+Do not press harder or hold longer to rush it, that is how you cause a mark.
+The 9 settings exist so you dial in the right energy for each spot instead of defaulting to maximum power.

 Aftercare

-Cover the treated spot with a healing patch while the micro-scab is forming, especially at friction points such as under glasses frames or along the hairline.
+Cover the treated spot with a healing patch while the micro-scab forms, especially at friction points such as under glasses frames or along the hairline.
 Do not pick the scab.
 Picking is the single most common cause of post-treatment marks and slow healing.
-Once the scab falls off on its own at Day 3 to 7, apply a light skin recovery cream over the area.
-From Week 2 to 3 onward, apply SPF 50 daily while the new skin finishes settling.
-Sun exposure during this window is the most common cause of lasting post-treatment marks.
+Once the scab falls off on its own at Day 3 to 7, apply a light skin recovery cream.
+From Week 2 to 3 onward, apply SPF 50 daily while the new skin settles.
+Sun exposure during this window is the most common cause of lasting marks.

 Day 1